NLnetLabs/routinator/source/manual-page.rst

        .. option:: -a asn, --asn=asn

-              The AS number of the autonomous system that originated the route announcement.
+              The AS Number of the Autonomous System that originated the route announcement.
 ASNs can be given with or without the prefix AS.

        .. option:: -p prefix, --prefix=prefix